-When I speak to 7th and 8th graders, or to high school students, I make them this promise:
+When I volunteer-speak to 7th and 8th graders, or to high school students, I make them this promise:

 Nobody ever looks back on their high school years and says …

 “I wish I had smoked more cigarettes.
 I’d be up to a pack-a-day smoker by now!”

 “I wish I had stayed out more often, drinking until 2:00 am in the morning.”

 “I wish I had bought a bunch of drugs while in school.”

 Many people use drugs, alcohol, and tobacco because they think they are going to miss out on something if they don’t.
 They fear they will look back and regret that they didn’t partake when they had the chance!

 I promise you absolutely, that you will never look back and feel as if you missed out on anything.